-In this article, we share our 3-day itinerary where we explore part of the lovely east coast of Taiwan by bike!
-We cover where we went, where we stopped, how we rented our bikes, how much we spent and everything we learn along the way!
+Taiwan has many amazing bike rides with amazing biking infrastructure around the entire island.
+If you enjoy cycling, biking the east coast of Taiwan is highly recommended to include on your Taiwan itinerary.
+In this guide, we share our detailed 3 day itinerary where we explore the beautiful east coast of Taiwan by bicycle.
+Also known as the East Rift Valley, we started in the city of Hualien and ended in Taitung for a total of 200KM.
+We cover where we went, where we stopped, how we rented our bikes, how much we spent and everything we learned along the way!

 If you aren’t familiar with Taiwan, make sure to check out everything we had to say about Taiwan!

-How much time do you need to bike in Taiwan?
+How many days do you need to bike the East Coast of Taiwan?

 • Day 1: Hualien to Ruisui (75km – 5h30)